The Center for Jewish Music of the Jewish Community Center of St.

 international seminar on the traditional music of Eastern European

-“KlezFest St. Petersburg,” now in its ninth year, is the oldest
+“KlezFest St. Petersburg,” now in its 11th year, is the oldest klezmer

-klezmer seminar in Russia.
-The 2005 festival will include
+seminar in Russia.
+The 2007 festival will include master-classes on

-master-classes on Yiddish folk songs and klezmer music, workshops on
+Yiddish folk songs and klezmer music, workshops on Yiddish folklore

-Yiddish folklore and Yiddish dance, lectures, concerts, and two
+and Yiddish dance, lectures, concerts, and two excursions: “Jewish St.

 “KlezFest St. Petersburg,” dedicated to bringing klezmer music and

 Yiddish culture back to the land of their birth, includes Jewish